|Nutrition Facts (per serving)|

-Generally, a pound of medium shrimp should make about 45 appetizers.
-Large shrimp would make about 30 to 35 and would use 10 to 12 strips of bacon.
-The recipe is easily multiplied for a crowd.
+Generally, a pound of medium shrimp should yield about 45 individual pieces.
+Large shrimp should make about 30 to 35 and would use 10 to 12 strips of bacon.

 - 1/2 teaspoon garlic powder